zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity02.md

-## CONNECTIVITY02: The domain must answer DNS queries over TCP on port 53
+## CONNECTIVITY02: TCP connectivity

 ### Test case identifier

-**CONNECTIVITY02:**  The domain must answer DNS queries over TCP on port 53
+**CONNECTIVITY02:** TCP connectivity

 ### Objective

-DNS queries are sent using TCPP on port 53, as described in section 4.2.2 of [RFC 1035](http://tools.ietf.org/html/rfc1035).
+DNS queries are sent using TCP on port 53, as described in section 4.2.2 of [RFC 1035](http://tools.ietf.org/html/rfc1035).

 The objective for this test is that all the authoritative name servers for the domain are accessible over TCP on port 53

 ### Inputs

-1. The domain name to be tested
+The domain to be tested.

 ### Ordered description of steps to be taken to execute the test case